 An indisputable advantage of running an IT company in Poland is the availability of the lump-sum tax on the income of companies, also known as ‘Estonian CIT’.
 It was introduced in the Act of 28th November 2020 on amendments to the Corporate Income Tax Act and Certain Other Acts.
 This form of taxation significantly differs from tax settlement methods applied so far.

 There are two taxation alternatives available on the basis of the introduced legislation – a lump sum on the income of companies and a special investment fund that ensures faster settlement of depreciation of fixed assets in tax costs.
 In the case of the first method, taxpayers do not pay monthly or quarterly advance payments for income tax.
 Moreover, during the period of lump-sum taxation, the tax will not occur as long as the profit is used for the company’s purposes.
 A tax obligation arises, as a rule, only upon profit distribution by partners or after changing the form of taxation.
 The special investment fund, on the other hand, enables faster settlement of depreciation of the fixed assets in tax costs.

-Lump sum for the IT sector
+Lump sum for IT contractors in Poland

 The change of the statutory definition of freelance professions provided representatives of many new occupations with a possibility to use the lump sum on registered income form of taxation.
 Currently, there are more than ten tax rates within a lump sum that depend on the business industry and, in some cases, on the generated revenues.
 This form of taxation constitutes an interesting solution, especially for IT specialists and programmers who run IT companies in Poland and, as a rule, do not generate high costs for conducting business activities.